nginx/unit-docs/source/howto/samples.rst

       Instead of dealing with bytecode,
       let's build a Unit-capable Rust app
-      and compile it into WebAssembly Component.
+      and compile it into a WebAssembly Component.

       Make sure you have general Rust-Tooling (cargo, rustc, …) installed.
       We recommend using `rustup <https://rustup.rs/>`__ to get started.